evillan0315/codegen-cli/docs/cli-usage.md

 **Options:**

-- `-v, --verbose`: Output detailed information during the scan, including each file being processed.
+- `-v, --verbose`: Output detailed information during the scan, including each file being processed by the backend.
-- `-s, --show-content`: For the first few sample files, show a snippet of their content in the console output.
+- `-s, --show-content`: For the first few sample files found, show a snippet of their content directly in the console output.

 **How it works:**

-1. The CLI sends the specified `scanPaths` and `projectRoot` (current directory) to the backend's `/api/file/scan` endpoint.
+1. The CLI sends the specified `scanPaths` (absolute paths) and `projectRoot` (absolute path of current working directory) to the backend's `/api/file/scan` endpoint.
-2. The backend performs the recursive file traversal and reads content.
+2. The backend performs the recursive file traversal and reads content, respecting `.gitignore` files.
-3. The backend returns a list of `ScannedFile` objects, which the CLI then summarizes.
+3. The backend returns a list of `ScannedFile` objects, which the CLI then processes and displays a summary of.

 **Examples:**